kharonsec/SecurityArc/docs/format-spec.md

 # SecureArc File Format Specification

+This document describes the technical specification of the SecureArc file format.
+For user documentation, see [User Guide](USER_GUIDE.md).

 ## Overview

 SecureArc is a self-destructing encrypted archive format designed for secure file storage with brute-force protection.